sindresorhus/is-online/readme.md

 - Retrieve [icanhazip.com](https://github.com/major/icanhaz) (or [ipify.org](https://www.ipify.org) as fallback) via HTTPS.
 - Query `myip.opendns.com` and `o-o.myaddr.l.google.com` DNS entries. *(Node.js only)*
 - Retrieve Apple's Captive Portal test page (this is what iOS does). *(Node.js only)*
+- Check Cloudflare's website via HTTPS. *(Node.js only)*

 When any check succeeds, the returned Promise is resolved to `true`.

+If all the above checks fail and you have provided `fallbackUrls`, those will be checked as a fallback.
+The URLs are checked by making HTTP/HTTPS requests (HEAD requests when possible, with GET as fallback).

 ## Proxy support